cdslaborg/paramonted/generic/2/troubleshooting/libgfortran-not-found/index.md

         where you will have to replace <b><code>PATH_TO_SHARED_OBJECT_FOLDER</code></b> with the path to the folder containing the required object file(s).
         <br>
         For example, for a local build of the ParaMonte library for which the required GNU compilers have been also automatically built by the ParaMonte build-scripts, this {{site.libgfortranLinux}} shared object file resides in the build directory,
-        <pre>/build/prerequisites/prerequisites/installations/gnu/{{site.gnuVersionLinux}}/lib64</pre> relative to the root directory of the ParaMonte library.
+        {% highlight bash %}/build/prerequisites/prerequisites/installations/gnu/{{site.gnuVersionLinux}}/lib64{% endhighlight %} relative to the root directory of the ParaMonte library.
     </li>
     <li>
         Install a fresh compatible version of the GNU Compiler Collection, or,
     </li>
     <li>
-        As the last resort, download the <a href="{{site.githubReleaseCurrentDownload}}/{{site.libgfortranLinux}}">libgfortran shared library file</a> against which the prebuilt ParaMonte libaries have been linked, then place thelibrary file in the same folder as the ParaMonte library folder.
+        As the last resort, download the <a href="{{site.githubReleaseCurrentDownload}}/{{site.libgfortranLinux}}">libgfortran shared library file</a> against which the prebuilt ParaMonte libaries have been linked, then place the library file in the same folder as the ParaMonte library folder.
 Then redefine the Bash environmental variable <b><code>LD_LIBRARY_PATH</code></b> to also search the working build directory of your application for the dependencies,
         {% highlight bash %}export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH{% endhighlight %}
         and then rebuild or rerun your application.
     </li>